SAT Score Range, Percentiles & Explanation

 While it is useful to pay attention to SAT score range percentile and to compare your score with the results of others, US colleges have different expectations.
 For example, the University of Oregon may take 1290 for a perfect sat score, but if you are trying to get into Harvard, be ready to reach the average 1540 score.

 This means that the only way you can see whether your score is good enough is to compare it to the average score of the university you are applying to.
-This is all you need to know about getting to the college of your dreams!
+Though, if you want to know more, you can read our college application guide.

 If you are planning to take the SAT you are surely interested in how the scores are evaluated and how your results are compared to results of other students.
 However, it may become a bit difficult to be objective, when evaluating your own score, because college admissions may have different expectations and what’s good for one university, may be completely bad for another one.